BlueDiamond07/Collective_perception/README.md

 For the HIER and STIG approaches, there is one output file per each experiment: output.csv, recorded in `src/boilerplate/experiments/`.
 For the MEAN and VOTE approaches, results for both approaches are collected simultaneously for each experiment and there is one output file per robot: output files are named by the robot's ID, e.g., for the robot with ID 5, the output file is `info_V5.csv` and it contains the results of both MEAN and VOTE approaches for that robot, recorded in `src/boilerplate/Robots-Memories/Results/`.

-All CSVs are tab delimited.
-The columns of each CSV are as follows:
+All `.csv` are tab delimited.
+The columns of each `.csv` are as follows:

 ### HIER approach